 - A network proxy that performs TLS terminations is not supported.

 Regarding general resource requirements, the cloud proxy uses a default size when deploying the cloud proxy OVA.
 While the value can be changed, you should not reduce the size.
 This does not impact the resources consumed by the agents running inside the cloud proxy.
 Each agent has different resource requirements.
 For example, the cloudassembly-sddc-agent uses 2GB memory and 1 CPU.
 These settings can be changed, but they are not persistent.
 When the agent is upgraded or restarted, it reverts back to using the 2GB and 1 CPU settings.

-- If you are creating a cloud proxy to use with a VMware Cloud on AWS cloud account, see Configure and use a cloud proxy for a VMware Cloud on AWS cloud account in vRealize Automation Cloud.
+- If you are creating a cloud proxy to use with a VMware Cloud on AWS cloud account, see Configure and use a cloud proxy for a VMware Cloud on AWS cloud account in VMware Aria Automation.